-IceHogs add forward Bryce Kindopp
+IceHogs Add Forward Bryce Kindopp

-ROCKFORD (WREX) — The Rockford IceHogs signed forward Bryce Kindopp to a one-year AHL contract that runs through the 2023-24 season.
+ROCKFORD (WREX) - The Rockford IceHogs announced today that the team has signed forward Bryce Kindopp to a one-year AHL contract that runs through the 2023-24 season.

 Kindopp, 24, spent the last three seasons in the Anaheim Ducks' organization and posted nine points (6G, 3A) in 65 games for the AHL's San Diego Gulls in 2022-23.
 The 6-foot-1, 191-pound winger produced 29 points (12G, 17A) in 67 games with San Diego during the 2021-22 season while also earning himself a call-up to play one NHL game with Anaheim.
 During his rookie season in 2020-21, Kindopp tabbed 20 points (10G, 10A) in 39 AHL contests with the Gulls and four points (2G, 2A) in 14 games with the ECHL's Tulsa Oilers.